mtint/autonity-docs/source/deploy/kubernetes/eks.rst

 EKS
 =========================================

-(Skip this step if you have chose another kin of kubernetes cluster)
+(Skip this step if you have chose another kind of kubernetes cluster)

 Using this manual `How to install Amazon EKS <https://eksworkshop.com/prerequisites/self_paced>`_  you can deploy: